 Early Life

-Paul Revere was born in Boston’s North End, December 22 1734.
-Sometimes his birthday is mistakenly stated as January 1st 1735, which was actually the day when he was baptized.
+Paul Revere was born in Boston’s North End, in December 1734.
+Sometimes his birthday is mistakenly stated as January 1st, 1735 (or December 22nd Old Style), which was actually the day when he was baptized as stated in the church records.
+Likely he was born few days before that in late December 1734.
 His father’s name was Apollos Rivoire and his mother’s Deborah Hichborn.
 His father was a Huguenot silversmith who had immigrated to America as a refugee from religious persecution in France.
 Apollos learned his trade as a gold and silversmith from John Coney.
 Later he anglicized his name as Paul Revere.

-The young Revere found a job as a bell ringer in a church called Christ Church, also known as the Old North Church.
-It was on the tower of this church the famous "One if by Land, Two if by Sea” lantern was placed during the famous Midnight Ride many years later.
+It was at that time when the young Revere found a job as a bell ringer in a church called Christ Church, also known as the Old North Church.
+It was on the steeple of this church the famous "One if by Land, Two if by Sea” lantern was placed during the famous Midnight Ride many years later.

 In 1754 when Paul was nineteen, his father died and he took over the family business.
 To provide for his large family Paul had to be resourceful, he applied his knowledge to making surgical instruments, engraved printing copper plates, sold spectacles and even replaced missing teeth.
 He became well known in Boston for his silverware and tea sets.